50 Free Things to Do in Tampa with Kids

 Visit the Sunken Gardens

-The Sunken Gardens aren’t free to enter, but they are part of my cheap things to do in Tampa with kids.
-You can spend part of an afternoon exploring the 4 ½ acres of tropical plants and flowers.
+The Sunken Gardens aren’t free to enter but are part of my cheap things to do in Tampa with kids.
+You can spend an afternoon exploring the 4 ½ acres of tropical plants and flowers.
 You will also see stunning waterfalls and flamingoes during your visit.

 Play Video Games at Replay Amusement Museum